-The federal income tax on your child's income, including qualified dividends and capital gain distributions, may be less if you file a separate return for the child rather than making the election.
-Furthermore, inclusion of the child's income on the parent's return may reduce other tax benefits due to increased AGI (for example, EIC, exemptions, tuition credits, and IRA deductions).
+Practitioner Note Note The federal income tax on a taxpayer's child's income, including qualified dividends and capital gain distributions, may be less if the taxpayer files a separate return for the child rather than making the election.
+Furthermore, inclusion of the child's income on the parent's return may reduce other tax benefits due to increased AGI (e.g., earned income credit, exemptions, tuition credits, and IRA deductions).